vedo

 pip install vedo

-# Or, install the latest development version:
+# Or, install the latest development version with:

 pip install -U git+https://github.com/marcomusy/vedo.git